artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 # Ripes processors

 ## Basic use
 Ripes allows simulating many aspects of computer organization, structure, and architecture.
 In this lab, we will use it to visualize the execution of programs in two of the simulated processors: *Single-Cycle processor* and *Complete 5-stage Pipelined processor*.
-As an example, to configure Ripes for the *Complete Pipelined processor*, follow these steps:
+For example, to configure Ripes for the *Complete Pipelined processor*, follow these steps:

 1. Start the Ripes simulator.
 2. Open the Processor tab and in the ```Select Processor``` icon, choose the processor with the following characteristics: